futureverse/future/revdep/problems.md

 *   checking package dependencies ...
 ERROR
     ```
-    Package required but not available: ‘terra’
+    Package required but not available: ‘gtfs2gps’

     See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
     manual.